BSD Router Project - Customised for HUBS

 UNIX for many years.
 The earlier ones routed

-were in the tradition that tried to do
+and gated were in the tradition that tried to do

 only one job and to do that job well ("the UNIX Way").